justin_oaks 2 years ago

 Includes crowdsourced sponsor block as well.
 The day YouTube goes the Twitch route and starts embedding ads is the day I stop using it.
 Literally unwatchable at this point without adblocking.

-• nickthegreek a year ago
+• nickthegreek 2 years ago

 I use SmartTube with my YT Premium subscriptions as its feature set is just way better than the official app.

-takinola a year ago
+takinola 2 years ago

 I have a Youtube ad-skip browser extension that fast forwards through ads.
 It is really good at this but the creator has recently started trying to inject extra functionality into the extension (some random AI stuff) that is turning me off.
 I would love to know if anyone has experience with a well-behaved extension for Youtube ad skipping.

-AzzyHN a year ago
+AzzyHN 2 years ago

 I wonder if the big shots at YouTube watched Tom & Jerry growing up.